WHERE IS THE MAIN CONCERT HELD?

 IS THIS AN ACCESSIBLE EVENT?

-Yes, most of the Halifax Commons Is easily accessible by wheelchair, with accessible viewing points set up for the Canada Day Concert.
+Yes, most of the Alderney Landing concert venue is easily accessible by wheelchair, with accessible viewing points set up for the Canada Day Concert.
 Have questions or concerns?
 Let us know how we can accommodate you at firstname.lastname@example.org.

 WHERE DO I GO IF I NEED MEDICAL ATTENTION?

 If you are not feeling yourself, please visit our medical tent or talk to one of our roaming medical teams.
 They are here to help, no matter what the issue is.
 Security, police and event staff are on site to guide you as well.
-The Medical tent will be well lit and accessible directly behind the 19+ Area.
+The Medical tent will be well lit and accessible.

 IS THE CANADA DAY CONCERT ALL AGES?

-Yes, the Canada Day Concert on the Halifax Commons is an All Ages event with a licenced 19+ zone (I.D.
+Yes, the Canada Day Concert is an all ages event with a licenced 19+ zone (I.D.
 Required).
 If you are under 16 years old we recommend a parent or legal guardian attend with you.

-Plan your trip to and from the Halifax Commons.
-There are numerous transportation options available including a FREE Shuttle to and from the grounds via multiple pick-up sites and FREE Ferry Service provided by Halifax Transit on July 1st.
+Plan your trip to and from the Alderney Landing.
+There are numerous transportation options available including a FREE Ferry Service provided by Halifax Transit on July 1st.
 For more information visit HRMCanadaDay.ca

 WHERE DO I PARK?

-Parking will be extremely limited around the Halifax Commons on July 1st.
-We Recommend finding alternate transportation such as one of the FREE Shuttles or Ferry provided by Halifax Transit.
+Parking will be extremely limited around the Alderney Landing concert venue on July 1st.
+We recommend finding alternate transportation such as the free ferry provided by Halifax Transit.

 CAN I BRING MY DOG?

-Due to the expected turnout, loud music and fireworks, only certified service dogs are recommended at the Canada Day 2017 concert.
-Feel free to bring your furry friend to the Family Fun Fest between 12-4pm, but pets will not be permitted on-site during the concert.
+Due to the expected turnout, loud music and fireworks, only certified service dogs are recommended at the Canada Day 2018 concert.
+Feel free to bring your furry friend to the Family Fun Fest between on the Halifax Common 11-4pm, but pets will not be permitted on-site during the Alderney Landing concert.

 ARE FOOD/BEVERAGES AVAILIBLE ON SITE?

 Yes!
-This year we are including a Food Truck Rally with the NS Food Truck Association.
-Enjoy a variety of food and some special Canada themed items curated just for July 1st.
-The tastes of Canada and around the world will be available.
+Food trucks will be on-site so you can enjoy a variety of food and some special Canada themed items curated just for July 1st.
 Water stations will be available as well as bottled water for sale at vending areas.
 19+ zone will also feature food and water options.

 ARE THERE ATM’S ON THE CONCERT GROUNDS?

-Yes, there will be ATMs placed throughout the Halifax Commons for the Canada Day Concert.
+Yes, there will be ATMs on-site for the Canada Day Concert.

 CAN I BRING WATER?